-Applications for the fall 2015 Nursing program are accepted from September 1, 2014, through December 30, 2014.
-All supporting documentation (transcripts, recommendations, etc.) must be received by the Admissions Office before February 1, 2015.
+Applications for the fall 2016 program will be accepted from September 1, 2015, through December 30, 2015.
+All supporting documentation (transcripts, recommendations, etc.) must be received by the Admissions Office before February 1, 2016.
 Applicants are strongly encouraged to submit applications as soon as practical to ensure sufficient time to complete the admission process.
-Candidates selected for admission will be notified by April, 2015.
+Candidates selected for admission will be notified by April, 2016.

 To be considered for admission for fall 2016, all prerequisites must be successfully completed prior to February 1.
 The prerequisites (high school equivalent unless otherwise noted) required for admission to EMCC’s Nursing program are: